sanger-pathogens/circlator/README.md

 Circlator is free software, licensed under [GPLv3](https://github.com/sanger-pathogens/circlator/blob/master/LICENSE).

 ## Feedback/Issues
-Please report any issues to the [issues page](https://github.com/sanger-pathogens/circlator/issues) or email circlator-help@sanger.ac.uk.
+Please report any issues to the [issues page](https://github.com/sanger-pathogens/circlator/issues).

 PLEASE NOTE: we currently do not have the resources to provide support for Circlator, so please do not expect a reply if you flag any issue.
 Apologies for the inconvenience.